prongbang/postman-runner/README.md

 ** The `collection: local` flag run the collection locally.
 ** The `skipped: true` flag indicates that the test collection is skipped.
 ** The `standalone: true` flag run the command only.
+** The `insecure: true` flag allows the command to run with an insecure, self-signed certificate in the certificate chain.

 ### Reporter options by collection